cosmicbuffalo/eyeliner.nvim/README.md

 # 👀 eyeliner.nvim

 Move faster with unique `f`/`F` indicators for each word on the line.
 Like [quick-scope](https://github.com/unblevable/quick-scope), but in Lua.

+> [!NOTE]
+> This is cosmicbuffalo's heavily modified fork of jinh0's `eyeliner.nvim`.
+Compared to jinh0's original plugin, this refactor has removed fennel and the "always on" functionality entirely, and is currently actively maintained.

 <!-- ![demo](https://user-images.githubusercontent.com/40512164/181354222-b4487f22-e947-468a-8739-653074e2c012.gif) -->